 When you decide on a design, make sure you hire a web designer who understands your niche and can offer you a different perspectives to market directly to your audience.
 A developer who focuses on corporate level infrastructure will be a poor fit for a small business that needs to have a high converting homepage.
 Design your site to offer visitors exactly what they want, and you’ll be surprised at how long visitors are willing to stay on your site and take action.

 Links are the life blood of your site’s SEO.
 Both internal links, and external links will effect the keywords you rank for.
 The menus, and sidebars in your website are some of your most prominent internal links, and they have direct effect on SEO.
 You need to keep your navigation easy to understand, and simply to navigate.
 Search bots will evaluate every link on your site, and give it a quality rating.
 Don’t stuff your footers with keywords, and links that will NEVER get clicked.
 Google is spearheading the ability to rank websites based on how “user friendly” they are.
+Add usable photos to your website that enhance the user experience.
+High quality photos are the easy way to get your products recognized.
+Make sure to use high resolution photos that will show up on large screens and Televisions.
+When in doubt, always upload the largest resolution photo possible, this is your best sales tool and a photo truly does say 1000 words.

 Pro Tip: You can set up events in Google Analytics to track the number of times your links get clicked, if a link never gets clicked by humans, then not only is it unnecessary, it’s may be hurting your site usability.